Avalanche Level 1—Avalanche Fundamentals

 Students who are successful in this course will come away with a certificate of completion (not a certification) stating that they have met the following American Avalanche Association outcomes.

-Apply simple decision tools in avalanche terrain.
+- Apply simple decision-making tools to prepare for traveling in avalanche terrain

 Students are required to attend all class and field sessions.

 Participate fully in all classroom and field sessions.
 Leaving early or arriving late is not acceptable.

 Each student is responsible to obtain the proper equipment necessary for field sessions; a ski resort lift will not be used.
 All equipment is required for the field sessions.
 Contact the instructor with any questions.

 Much of this gear can be rented from the Westminster Outdoor Program or Outdoor Adventures at the University of Utah, Black Diamond Retail Store, and/or Wasatch Touring.
 We recommend reserving your equipment at least 1 week in advance!

 Each participant will need to use one of the following methods for travel on snow: snowshoes, telemark skis, alpine touring skis (randonee skis), or a split snowboard (splirboard.)
 Cross-country ski gear is not allowed.
 Downhill/Alpine equipment will not work without a free-heel binding for ascending.
 If you choose to use snowshoes, please consider the fact that they are not nearly as efficient as skis/split boards and you will need to be in particularly good athletic shape to keep up.